 You might be considering a career shift but haven’t made the jump.
 You may be thinking things like, “There are not enough decent jobs around nowadays”.
-“I have not enough transferrable abilities,” or “Who am I lying, there’s too much pressure.”
-All these concepts are predicated on scarcity, about what you do not have.
+“I do have not enough transferrable abilities,” or “Who am I lying, there’s too much pressure.”
+All these concepts are predicated on scarcity, about what you do not have, and create a mindset

 A scarcity mindset perceives limitations rather than potential.
 Instead, think, “Wow, I had 25 years of business expertise, which would be a major advantage.
 I should choose to start a new business.”
 OR “Over the previous 10 years, I’ve built wonderful contacts that will be vital.
 I should begin searching for my next job.”
 Instead, you wallow in self-pity.
 Consider how wonderful it is to have the chance (and the cash if you got a redundancy payout).
 Consider what you want to carry out with the rest of your life.

 Connect Yourself with Individuals who Believe in Abundance: